133spider/AQLite/README.md

 * Make sure to Force Update your client!

 ## Stuck at 0%
-* Client stuck at 0?
+Client stuck at 0?

-Make sure that the directory that AQLite is in does not contain any accents!
+Make sure that the directory that AQLite in it does not contain any accents!

 Example of a directory containing accent marks: C:\Users\André\Desktop\AQLite